shopware/shopware/adr/2023-05-10-experimental-features.md

 ### Automated checks

 We will add the following automated checks to ensure that the `@experimental` annotation is used correctly:
-* Static analysis rule / unit test, that checks that every `@experimental` annotation has the stable version property and there are no `@experimental` annotations for a version that is already released (similar to the test case we have for `@deprecated`).
+* Static analysis rule / unit test, that checks that every `@experimental` annotation has the "stable version" property and there are no `@experimental` annotations for a version that is already released (similar to the test case we have for `@deprecated`).
 * The BC checker will be adapted to handle the `@experimental` annotation in the same way as it handles `@internal`.
 * The API schema generator will be adapted to add the `Experimental` tag to all auto-generated CRUD-routes if the entity definition is marked as experimental.
 * The test that checks that all API routes have OpenApi specification also checks that the route is marked as experimental in the documentation when the route or controller method is marked as experimental.